The Seattle Times Store | Art & Photo Prints

 • Embarking for West Seattle on the King County Water Taxi.
 (Gabriel Campanario / The Seattle Times)

-Embarkation vacation
+Embarkation Vacation

 • A bird flies around the Seattle Great Wheel at sunset, seen from the riverside on Alaskan Way.
 (Bettina Hansen/The Seattle Times)